-13.6.3.1 New Relic Integration
+15.6.3 New Relic Integration

-In order to integrate Clustered JMX with New Relic, you need to attach New Relic Java agent and provide an extension file that describes which metrics will be sent to New Relic.
+Clustered JMX interface can be used to integrate Hazelcast Management Center with New Relic.
+In order to perform this, you need to attach New Relic Java agent and provide an extension file that describes which metrics will be sent to New Relic.